JanHerca/urantiapedia/output/wikijs/en/article/Peep_Sober/Sharing_Our_Spiritual_Life.md

 We can hear a wide range of opinions, concerning whether we need an organization for sharing our spiritual life.
 It is obvious that we can share our spiritual life in personal relationships among family and friends or at work without any special organization for that.
 Very often people state that Jesus did not establish an organization for sharing his spiritual life, so why do we need it?
 It is true, he did not use organization for sharing his **personal** spiritual life.
 But the turning point in his life was choosing the first apostles and training them.
 This was the beginning of the organization which he would use to disseminate his new revelation of God.

 For me it seems a dilemma: Do we choose to deal only with our own spiritual life or do we deal also with the revelation which is called epochal?
 For sharing our personal spiritual life we really do not need any special organization—to create it can be even detrimental; this can become a sect or a strange “ism” around our own beliefs which are always in the process of changing.
 The Kingdom of God cannot be built around our personal beliefs or even personal interpretations of the epochal revelation.
 This **can be built** and certainly **will be built** around epochal revelations, 4th, 5th and those to come.
 Like the apostles we can be the early teachers of the revelation if we choose.
 For that purpose it is better to be organized because we need some order, structure, leadership and network.
 That cannot and should not interfere with sharing our personal spiritual life.
 By doing this we can experience something additional: as we disseminate the teachings, we can experience spiritual teamwork and spiritual group loyalty.
-We have read that _One of the most important lessons to be learned during your mortal career is_ ***teamwork*** [[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)].
+We have read that _One of the most important lessons to be learned during your mortal career is_ ***teamwork*** <a id="a64_1145"></a>[[UB 28:5.14](/en/The_Urantia_Book/28#p5_14)].

 Teamwork in a commercial company and teamwork in a spiritual group have different characteristics and aims.
 Therefore, the best place to share our spiritual life is in a spiritual group.
 For many of us it is _The Urantia Book_ study group.
 We know also from the history of the Urantia Movement that from the very beginning the Urantia revelation was given to the group (Contact Commission) not to a separate individual.
 We know that these people formed a group already many years before the revelation began.
 The Contact Commission and Forum had an organizational structure; Urantia Foundation and Urantia Brotherhood did not arise from nothing nor from purely human-ambitions.
 We all have read that there are very few tasks for individualists in the universe.
 But we observe that only a small number of our readers have joined study groups and reader's organizations.
 Why?
 Is it a lack of dedication?
 So it seems to me.